-Sponsors should evaluate their study data before submission against the conformance rules published by an SDO, the eCTD Technical Rejection Criteria for Study Data, and the FDA business rules.
-Sponsors may also wish to use the FDA validator rules to understand what is available to the FDA reviewer.
-Sponsors should either correct any discrepancies between study data and the standard or the business rules or explain meaningful discrepancies in the Reviewer Guide (i.e., nSDRG, cSDRG or ADRG).
-Additional information about conformance to the standard, FDA business rules, or FDA validator rules that could facilitate review using the submitted data, or establish consistency and traceability between the study data and the Study Report, should also be provided in the RG.
+Sponsors should evaluate their study data before submission against the conformance rules published by an SDO, the eCTD Technical Rejection Criteria for Study Data, and the FDA Business Rules.
+Sponsors may also wish to use the FDA Validator Rules to understand what is available to the FDA reviewer.
+Sponsors should either correct any discrepancies between study data and the standard or the business rules or explain meaningful discrepancies in the relevant Reviewer Guide (RG).
+Additional information about conformance to the standard, FDA Business Rules, or FDA Validator Rules that could facilitate review of the submitted data, or establish consistency and traceability between the study data and the Study Report, should also be provided in the relevant RG.